-Based on information as of June 30, 2016, our analysis shows that the available credit enhancement of 54.2% exceeds the credit enhancement of 13.14% required for the covered bonds to achieve a 'AAA' rating, as well as the target credit enhancement of 14.48%.
-These cash flow results reflect the comparatively low asset and liability mismatch in the program, where the weighted average life (WAL) on the assets and on the liabilities relatively is close (see table 6).
-As they are based on only one series being issued for the time being, the results are sensitive, in particular to the WAL of the liabilities we model and could significantly vary in future depending on the maturity of any new issuances.
+Based on information as of March 11, 2017, our analysis shows that the available credit enhancement of 33.1% exceeds the credit enhancement of 10.9% required for the covered bonds to achieve a 'AAA' rating, as well as the target credit enhancement of 13.5%, which is down from 14.5% in our previous analysis.
+This reduction in the target credit enhancement reflects the better credit results (see table 3) as well the lower maturity mismatch on assets and liabilities (see table 6).
+As they are based on only two outstanding series, the cash flow results remain sensitive, in particular to the WAL of the liabilities we model and could significantly vary in future depending on the maturity of any new issuances.